-I am a Grainger Postdoctoral Fellow with the Enrico Fermi Institute at the University of Chicago, where I study the physics of neutrinos.
+I am a Postdoctoral Fellow with the Enrico Fermi Institute at the University of Chicago, where I study the physics of neutrinos.
 My research includes both low-energy neutrino physics (SNO, SNO+, Theia) and short-baseline neutrino oscillations (SBND, MicroBooNE).
-From simulation-based design, to electronics instrumentation development, to physics analysis, I enjoy working on all aspects of experimental research from instrumentation to data analysis, and inspiring the next generation of particle physicists through teaching and mentoring.
+I enjoy working on all aspects of experimental research from instrumentation to data analysis, and inspiring the next generation of particle physicists through teaching and mentoring.

 The SNO+ Experiment has a broad program in neutrino physics, and is primarily focused on a search for neutrinoless double-beta decay in Tellurium, using a kiloton-scale liquid scintillator detector.
 SNO+ is a successor to SNO (The Sudbury Neutrino Observatory), the experiment which resolved the "solar neutrino problem," demonstrating that neutrinos have mass and change flavor en route to Earth.

 The SNO+ Experiment is searching for neutrinoless double-beta decay (NLDBD) using a kilotonne-scale liquid scintillator detector located deep underground in Sudbury, Ontario, Canada.
 Additionally, SNO+ will search for nucleon decay (in an initial water-filled phase), low-energy solar neutrinos, reactor antineutrinos, geoneutrinos, supernova neutrinos, and exotic new physics scenarios.
 NLDBD is among the most exciting areas of nuclear and particle physics research.
 If this rare nuclear decay process is observed, it would imply that the neutrino is a Majorana fermion (i.e. its own antiparticle) and that lepton number is not conserved, as well as providing insight on the absolute mass of the neutrino.